 Extension of compulsory education

 All those with lower secondary education should complete at least upper secondary education free of charge.
 A solution to this is the extension of compulsory school age.
-The reform would pay off as higher employment and smaller marginalisation.
+The reform would pay off as higher employment and smaller marginalization.
 The extension of compulsory education would improve men’s equality in particular, since boys now fall behind in learning results already in comprehensive school.